jeannaw/RepData_PeerAssessment1/PA1_template.md

 #### 2. Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?

-Based on previous time series plot, We plot all the maximum number of steps of each 5-minute interval with rainbow points, and can see, for the whole interval, the maximum number steps is around the interval 0600-0630 as showed with $\color{red}{\text{red triangle}}$.

 ```r